To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Canned Foods

 - GORP (Good Old Raisins & Peanuts), aka Trail Mix

 - Fishing Kit

 3. Fire Essentials

 The ability to start a fire is extremely important.
 Not only does it help with sterilizing water, but it also helps keep you warm.
 We suggest having multiple forms of starting a fire.
 Below are five.
 You never know when one might fail.

 - Flint & Steel ( ) (practice with this ahead of time — it can be tricky)

 - Waterproof Storage (to hold these supplies)

 4. First Aid

-You can buy pre-made first-aid kits or you can create your own.
-For our survival bag, we have a pre-made first aid kit which includes things like gauze, antibiotic ointment, pain reliever, mylar survival blanket, and more.
+You can buy pre-made first-aid kits ( ), or you can create your own.
+Our survival bag has a pre-made first aid kit that includes gauze, antibiotic ointment, a pain reliever, a Mylar survival blanket ( ), and more.
 Below are four more things you’ll want to include.